3mdeb/news-and-ideas/post.md

 # xencall error

-I take a break from Xen debugging and found that after upgrading kernel and rootfs I'm getting below error message:
+I took a break from Xen debugging and found that after upgrading kernel and rootfs I'm getting below error message:

 ```
 root@apu2:~# xl dmesg
 xencall: error: Could not obtain handle on privileged command interface: No such file or directory
 libxl: error: libxl.c:108:libxl_ctx_alloc: cannot open libxc handle: No such file or directory
 cannot init xl context
 ```

-I'm not Xen developer and it looked pretty cryptic to me.
-It happen that `xen.service` also fails to run:
+I'm not a Xen developer and it looked pretty cryptic to me.
+It happens that `xen.service` also fails to run:

 ```